FDRT94/Movie-Mirror/README.md

 Small laravel project for educational purposes

-creating a dummy site of https://www.themoviedb.org/ using laravel 7 http client and various new techniques for practise
+creating a dummy site of https://www.themoviedb.org/ using laravel 7 http client and various new techniques to practise

 TailwindCSS
 Alpine.js / alpine